 Introduction Recently, I got a very interesting request from one of my readers.
 Since I’ve been providing many custom types to support JSON, ARRAY, or nullable Character types, I decided to start a new open-source project to make it easier for you to get these extra Hibernate Types.

 Introduction Recently, I got a very good question on Twitter, and I decided that the best way to answer it is with a new article.
 In this article, we are going to see how various ways to map an Enum using JPA and Hibernate.

-The best way to fix the Hibernate “HHH000104: firstResult/maxResults specified with collection fetch; applying in memory!” warning message”
+The best way to fix the Hibernate “firstResult/maxResults specified with collection fetch; applying in memory!” warning message

 Introduction I found this question on the Hibernate forum, and it’s a very good opportunity to show why mastering Windows Functions is a very important skill for any backend software developer.